shivams10/JWT/README.md

 # JWT
-JWT working flow made with node and express js
+JWT example flow made with node and express js